Cassette tape: Popularity of music cassettes

 Cassettes' ability to allow users to record content in public also led to a boom in bootleg cassettes made at live shows in the 1980s.
 The Walkman dominated the decade, selling up to 350 million units.
 So synonymous did the name "Walkman" become with all portable music players—with a German dictionary at one point defining the term as such without reference to Sony—that the Austrian Supreme Court ruled in 2002 that Sony, which had not sought to have the publisher of that dictionary retract that definition, could not prevent other companies from using that name, as it had now become genericized.
 As a result of this, a number of Sony's competitors produced their own version of the Walkman.
 Others made their own branded tape players, like JVC, Panasonic, Sharp, and Aiwa, the second-largest producer of the devices.

-Between 1985, when cassettes overtook vinyl, and 1992, when they were overtaken by CDs (introduced in 1983 as a format that offered greater storage capacity and more accurate sound), the cassette tape was the most popular format in the United States and the UK.
+Between 1983, when cassettes overtook vinyl, and 1992, when they were overtaken by CDs the cassette tape was the most popular format in the United States and the UK.
 Record labels experimented with innovative packaging designs.
-A designer during the era, Brian Cannon, explained: "There was so much money in the industry at the time, we could try anything with design.
+A designer during the era, Brian Cannon, explained: "There was so much money in the industry at the time, we could try anything with design".
 The introduction of the cassette single, called a cassingle, was also part of this era and featured a music single in Compact Cassette form.
 Until 2005, cassettes remained the dominant medium for purchasing and listening to music in some developing countries, but compact disc (CD) technology had superseded the Compact Cassette in the vast majority of music markets throughout the world by this time.